Opposition to the War of 1812 in the United States: Popular opposition

 At the outbreak of war, there was widespread resistance by many Americans, with many militias refusing to go to war, and bankers even refusing to back a Federal currency and relieve the government of its debt.
 A Massachusetts paper, the Salem Gazette, reprinted Madison's Federalist No. 46, in which Madison made the argument for defending states' rights against a national government, in response to the national government trying to press the state militia into national service.

 While a sense of patriotism offered support for the war, outside Federalist strongholds, as the war dragged on and the U.S. suffered frequent reversals on land, opposition to the war extended beyond Federalist leaders.
-As a result, the pool of army volunteers dried.
+As a result, the pool of army volunteers dried up.
 For example, after the British captured Fort Niagara, General George McClure tried to call up the local militia to drive them back but found that most would not respond, tired of repeated drafts and his earlier failures.
 Even those who did appear, McClure wrote, were more interested "in taking care of their families and property by carrying them into the interior, than helping us to fight."
 There were many examples of other militias refusing to enter Canada, and either disobeying or simply refusing orders to move into Canadian territory.

 Political opinions even interfered with communication between officers at the beginning of the war.
-This was shown in national recruitment efforts as well.
-While Congress authorized the War Department to recruit 50,000 one-year volunteers, only 10,000 could be found, and the Army never reached half of its authorized strength.
+This was shown in national recruitment efforts as well: while Congress authorized the War Department to recruit 50,000 one-year volunteers, only 10,000 could be found, and the Army never reached half of its authorized strength.
 A national conscription plan was proposed in Congress, but defeated with the aid of Daniel Webster, though several states passed conscription policies.
 Even Kentucky, the home state of the best-known war hawk Henry Clay, was the source of only 400 recruits in 1812.
 It was not until the war was concluded that its retrospective popularity shot up again.